Bowflex TC10 TreadClimber Review

 Similar WalkTC models from Bowflex are the TC5 and the TC20.
 The TC5 is a simpler machine.
 It has a lower weight capacity and doesn’t use a power cord.
 The TC20 has more programming, a higher weight capacity, and a longer warranty.
+The TC10 strikes a nice balance between the two.

 What We Like: